kidomine/phil/README.md

 ### Backup the db

 I use the following bash command to back up the db.
+It has a tiny footprint compared to all the content it seems to contain, because I keep flashcard images in a separate Dropbox folder.

 <pre>
 function md() {